We performed a comparison between Dell PowerEdge Rack Servers and Oracle SPARC Servers based on real PeerSpot user reviews.

 "The solution could improve by giving a clear roadmap about the future.
 I'm not seeing a lot of improvements on the OS side of the software.
 They need to work more on the operating system."

-Dell PowerEdge Rack Servers is ranked 1st in Rack Servers with 136 reviews while Oracle SPARC Servers is ranked 7th in Rack Servers with 7 reviews.
+Dell PowerEdge Rack Servers is ranked 1st in Rack Servers with 138 reviews while Oracle SPARC Servers is ranked 7th in Rack Servers with 7 reviews.
 Dell PowerEdge Rack Servers is rated 8.8, while Oracle SPARC Servers is rated 8.2.
-The top reviewer of Dell PowerEdge Rack Servers writes "Storage solution used to host databases and support a company with more than 10,000 users".
+The top reviewer of Dell PowerEdge Rack Servers writes "We get centralization, remote management, and good customer service with these servers".
 On the other hand, the top reviewer of Oracle SPARC Servers writes "A rock-solid OS and rich virtualization features for hosting many VMs on one box".
-Dell PowerEdge Rack Servers is most compared with HPE ProLiant DL Servers, Lenovo ThinkSystem Rack Servers, Cisco UCS C-Series Rack Servers, IBM Power Systems and Intel Server System, whereas Oracle SPARC Servers is most compared with IBM Power Systems, Intel Server System, HPE ProLiant DL Servers, HPE Apollo and Dell PowerEdge FX.
+Dell PowerEdge Rack Servers is most compared with Lenovo ThinkSystem Rack Servers, HPE ProLiant DL Servers, Cisco UCS C-Series Rack Servers, IBM Power Systems and Intel Server System, whereas Oracle SPARC Servers is most compared with IBM Power Systems, Intel Server System, HPE ProLiant DL Servers, HPE Apollo and Dell PowerEdge FX.
 See our Dell PowerEdge Rack Servers vs. Oracle SPARC Servers report.

 See our list of best Rack Servers vendors.